Axios-Engineering/docker-redhawk/README.md

     sudo service omniEvents start

 #REDHAWK IDE support
-The REDHAWK IDE has been intentionally omitted from the yum repository this image draws from.
-To enable IDE support in your docker container, download the standalone IDE from sourceforge and invoke the image appropriately.
+The REDHAWK IDE has been left out of this docker image by default.
+To enable IDE support in your docker container perform the following steps:

-If you are on an SELinux enabled CentOS 7 host, assign the appropriate context to the /tmp/.X11-unix directory as described [here]( https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Resource_Management_and_Linux_Containers_Guide/sec-Sharing_Data_Across_Containers.html):

-    chcon -Rt svirt_sandbox_file_t /tmp/.X11-unix

-Additionally, disable xhost access control:
+1. On your localhost, disable xhost access control:

         xhost +

-Run the image and mount the volume to the container.
+2. Run the image and bind mount the X11 socket to the container.
 Additionally, set the display environment variable:

-    docker run -i -t --volume=/tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY axios/redhawk
+        docker run -it --volume=/tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY axios/redhawk

-At the shell prompt, retrieve the REDHAWK IDE from sourceforge and unpack it:

-    curl -L http://sourceforge.net/projects/redhawksdr/files/redhawk/1.10.1/el6/x86_64/redhawk-ide-1.10.1.R201412181632-linux.gtk.x86_64.tar.gz |tar zx
+3. Install the redhawk-ide yum package:

+        sudo yum install redhawk-ide

-Verify that the REDHAWK IDE can be launched and displays correctly on the host system:
+4. Verify that the REDHAWK IDE can be launched from the container and displays correctly on the host system:

-    ./eclipse/eclipse &
+        rhide&

+NOTE: If you are on an SELinux enabled CentOS 7 host, you will need to first assign the appropriate context to the /tmp/.X11-unix directory as described [here]( https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Resource_Management_and_Linux_Containers_Guide/sec-Sharing_Data_Across_Containers.html):

+    chcon -Rt svirt_sandbox_file_t /tmp/.X11-unix